Chart Color Schemes

 Health performance in Miles - Wandoan is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Miles-Wandoan faces significant health challenges, with common health conditions notably prevalent across both younger and older age cohorts.
-The rate of private health cover is extremely low, at approximately 46% of the total population (around 2,098 people).
-This compares to 49.2% across the rest of Queensland.
+Miles-Wandoan faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
+The rate of private health cover is extremely low at approximately 46% of the total population (~2098 people), compared to 49.2% across the rest of Queensland.
+Nationally, this figure stands at 55.3%.

-Nationally, the average is 55.3%.
-The most common medical conditions in the area are asthma and arthritis, impacting 8.6% and 8.5% of residents respectively.
-Around 67.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
-The area has 18.5% of residents aged 65 and over (around 838 people).
+Asthma and arthritis are the most common medical conditions in the area, impacting 8.6 and 8.5% of residents respectively.
+Meanwhile, 67.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
+The area has 18.5% of residents aged 65 and over (838 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health